-Do not put your recycling in black bags – it will go to landfill.
+Do not put your recycling in black bags – it will be incinerated.

 Foxes and rats

-Rinse out all food and drink containers and lock all food waste in a food waste bin – that way there won’t be anything to attract rats or foxes.
+Rinse out all food and drink containers.
+Lock all food waste in a food waste bin – that way there won’t be anything to attract rats or foxes.

-You can use as many green bags as you like and you don’t need to separate materials.
+You can use as many green sacks as you like and you don’t need to separate materials.

-Green bags are not provided to residents who use the orange communal recycling bins.
+Green sacks are not provided to residents who use the orange communal recycling bins.

 We can provide reusable recycling bags to help you recycle: